timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 ![comparison of different collections](https://assets.timescale.com/docs/images/tutorials/nft-tutorial/comparison-of-different-collections.jpg)

-This sort of query is useful to track sales activity in collections you’re interested in or own assets in, so you can see the activity of other NFT holders.
-Moreover, you can modify the time-period under consideration to look at larger (e.g., 9 months)  or smaller periods of time (e.g.,14 days).
+This sort of query is useful to track sales activity in collections you're interested in or own assets in, so you can see the activity of other NFT holders.
+Also, you can modify the time-period under consideration to look at larger (such as 9 months), or smaller (such as 14 days) periods of time.

-### Snoop Dogg's NFT activity (aka individual account activity)
+### Snoop Dogg's NFT activity (or individual account activity)
 How many NFTs did a particular person buy in a certain period of time?
-This sort of query is useful to monitor the activity of popular NFT collectors, like American rapper Snoop Dogg (aka [Cozomo_de_Medici](https://opensea.io/Cozomo_de_Medici)) or African NFT evangelist [Daliso Ngoma](https://opensea.io/daliso? ) or even compare trading patterns of multiple collectors.
-Since NFT transactions are public on the Ethereum blockchain and our database contains seller (`seller_account`) and buyer (`winner_account`) columns as well, we can analyze the purchase activity of a specific account.
+This sort of query is useful to monitor the activity of popular NFT collectors, like American rapper Snoop Dogg (or [Cozomo_de_Medici](https://opensea.io/Cozomo_de_Medici)) or African NFT evangelist [Daliso Ngoma](https://opensea.io/daliso? ) or even compare trading patterns of multiple collectors.
+Since NFT transactions are public on the Ethereum blockchain and our database contains seller (`seller_account`) and buyer (`winner_account`) columns as well, you can analyze the purchase activity of a specific account.

-In the query below, we chose [Snoop Dogg’s](https://twitter.com/cozomomedici) address to analyze his trades, but feel free to add any address in the WHERE clause to see the specified account’s transactions.
+This query analyzes [Snoop Dogg’s](https://twitter.com/cozomomedici) address to analyze his trades, but you can edit the query to add any address in the `WHERE` clause to see the specified account's transactions:
 ```sql
 /* Snoop Dogg's transactions in the past 3 months aggregated */
 WITH snoop_dogg AS (